-The task of defining, finding, selecting, onboarding & growing talent is time, energy & capital intensive.
-Often, an organization's most substantial expense will be acquiring, paying, retaining, and replacing that talent.
+The task of defining, finding, selecting, on-boarding & growing talent is time, energy & capital intensive.
+Often, an organization's most substantial expense will be acquiring, paying, retaining, and replacing talent.

 Recruiting is as much a science as it is an art.
-Below, we have helped outline several foundations to help us think through elements to consider before, during & after we hire an employee.
+Below, we have outline several elements to consider before, during & after we hire an employee.

 Virtual & In-Person

-As workforces continue to diverge geographically, virtual teams are becoming more of a norm versus and outlier.
+As workforces continue to diverge geographically, virtual teams are becoming more of a norm versus an outlier.
 The ideas and approaches work for both virtual & in-person experiences.
-We'll dive deeper into better practices for virtual recruiting tactics and onboarding in a future post.
+We'll dive deeper into better practices for virtual recruiting tactics and on-boarding in a future post.